 There are a couple reasons why this could be happening.
 If you have a pop-up blocker on, it might be restricting the webpage or document from opening in a new window.
 You might want to put Learn@ UWSuperior on your trusted sites list and allow pop-ups for this site as well.
 If you are using Internet Explorer, there might be a security warning message saying that Internet Explorer has blocked this site from downloading files to your computer.
 Click on Open or Save option to get the file to download.

 You will need to have Microsoft Word on the computer you are using to open the file.
 If you do and it still will not open, check to see what the file extension is.
-If it is ".docx", it was created using Microsoft Word 2007, 2010 or 2013.
-You can purchase Microsoft Office 2013 Suite which includes Microsoft Word 2013 from WISC at a discounted price.
+If it is ".docx", it was created using Microsoft Word 2007, 2010 or 2013 and you won't be able to open it until you update your version of Microsoft Word.

 It could be that extra characters were added to the file name, which could cause the file not to print on Mac computers.
 For example: "Reading Assignment One.docx" could become "Reading%0Assignment%One.docx".
 What you would need to do is download the file to your computer and rename it so there are no spaces in the name, like "ReadingAssignmentOne.docx".

-If you click on the Discussions link in your course and see a blank page, that means your instructor needs to create a forum and/or topic for you to post a message in or it has a date restriction so you won't see it until the date has passed.
-You might want to contact your instructor on this issue.
+If you enter the Discussions area in your course but don’t see any Forums or Topics, that means your instructor needs to create a Topic and/or Forum for you to post a message in.
+Your instructor may have used a date restriction so you won't see the Forum or Topic until the date has been reached.
+You might want to contact your instructor on this to make sure the Topic has been created for you.

 Normally what happens when you click on the "Compose" icon is it opens in a new window.
 If you have your browser's pop-up blocker turned on, it will look like nothing is happening.
 You will want to turn off your pop-up blocker for Learn@UWSuperior.